 - Dog Men (set after Wild Card)

-The Dresden Files were adapted into a short-lived television series on the Sci Fi Channel.
-A tabletop RPG, written from the characters' perspective, appeared.
-It used FATE Core.
-A second edition, Dresden Files Accelerated, was released later.
+The Dresden Files have been adapted into a short-lived television series on the Sci Fi Channel and a tabletop RPG, written from the characters' perspective, using FATE Core, a second edition, using FATE Accelerated, Dresden Files Accelerated, was released later.
 The series has also been the subject of a cooperative card game which funded on Kickstarter at over $500,000.